TheoKamp/JavaSE_Course_Exercises/README.md

 # JavaSE_Course_Exercises

-All the course exercises is written in Intellij IDE.
+All the course exercises is written in IntelliJ IDE.
 Java version is 17.0.2.